 6.2.8 Guard period for narrowband and wideband retuning

 For BL/CE UEs, a guard period of at most OFDM symbols is created for Rx-to-Rx and Tx-to-Rx frequency retuning between two consecutive subframes.
 If the higher layer parameter ce-RetuningSymbols is set, then equals ce-RetuningSymbols, otherwise .
-If the higher layer parameter ce-pdsch-maxBandwidth-config is set to 5 MHz, then the rules for guard period creation defined in the remainder of this clause apply not for retuning between narrowbands but for retuning between widebands and for transmissions involving multiple widebands.- If the UE retunes from a first downlink narrowband to a second downlink narrowband with a different center frequency, a guard period is created by the UE not receiving at most OFDM symbols in the second narrowband.
+If the higher layer parameter ce-pdsch-maxBandwidth-config is set to 5 MHz, then the rules for guard period creation defined in the remainder of this clause apply not for retuning between narrowbands but for retuning between widebands and for transmissions involving multiple widebands.

+For a BL/CE UE configured with CEModeA, and configured with higher layer parameter ce-PDSCH-FlexibleStartPRB-AllocConfig, the rules for guard period creation defined in the remainder of this clause apply for retuning between tuning narrowbands defined for the allocation resources not fully within one narrowband defined in Clause 6.2.7 as the consecutive 6PRBs starting from RBstart if RBstart is aligned with RBG boundary, or the consecutive 6PRBs ending at RBstart+LCRBs-1 if RBstart+LCRBs-1 is aligned with RBG boundary, where RBstart and LCRBs are defined in Table 7.1.6.3-2 [4].

+If the UE is a BL/CE UE in CEModeB and configured with higher layer parameter ce-PDSCH-FlexibleStartPRB-AllocConfig, the rules for guard period creation defined in the remainder of this clause apply for retuning between the tuning narrowband defined as the narrowband shifted according to Table 6.2.7-1.

+- If the UE retunes from a first downlink narrowband to a second downlink narrowband with a different center frequency, a guard period is created by the UE not receiving at most OFDM symbols in the second narrowband.

 - If the UE retunes from a first uplink narrowband to a second downlink narrowband with a different center frequency for frame structure type 2, a guard period is created by the UE not receiving at most OFDM symbols in the second narrowband.